 The main focus from his talk was on client SEO – getting your clients set up on Google maps and the various challenges of doing this right.

 Like Holly, Craig seems very experienced with the black-hat side of online marketing.
 He dropped some dodgy marketing tactics and was very upfront as to what was needed to get these to work.
 Basically consistency and reviews (real or otherwise) are the key!

 This is not an area I am familiar with I will certainly be checking out some of the tools; citationsbuilder, jarvee, linkedhelper, fuelgram and ghostbrowser.

-Matt gave a great talk on what he did buying a site making few thousand dollars per month and scaling it to over $20k per month promoting affiliate products.
+Matt gave a great talk on what he did buy a site making a few thousand dollars per month and scaling it to over $20k per month promoting affiliate products.
 He will be looking to flip this site for over $500k, showing how affiliate SEO can still be incredibly lucrative if you know what you’re doing.

 As is usual with Matt, he gave an awesome presentation that was super easy to follow and gave some great tips along the way.

 A lot of people are hoping he runs these conferences each year – I certainly do.